logo

 Old premiered at Jazz at Lincoln Center in New York City on July 19, 2021, and was theatrically released in the United States on July 23.
 The film grossed $90 million worldwide aga

-OLD definition: 1. having lived or existed for many years: 2. unsuitable because intended for older people: 3….
+OLD meaning: 1. having lived or existed for many years: 2. unsuitable because intended for older people: 3….
 Learn more.

 Old is the most general term: old lace; an old saying.
 Ancient pertains to the distant past: "the hills, / Rock-ribbed, and ancient as the sun" (William Cullen Bryant).